 Advanced forest options

-The following advanced training options are available in the tool:
+The following advanced training and validation options are available in the tool:

 - The default value for Number of Trees is 100.
 Increasing the number of trees in the forest model will generally result in more accurate model prediction, but the model will take longer to calculate.